 We are proud of the diversity in our classes.

-There was once a notion that African Americans’ bodies were denser than caucasians’ bodies and that this gave African Americans a disadvantage in learning to swim.
+There was once a notion that African Americans’ bodies were denser (had less fat) than caucasians’ bodies and that this gave African Americans a disadvantage in learning to swim.
 This notion was debunked, but word still hasn’t gotten around.
 Banish that thought.
 It doesn’t matter, anyway.

-Is someone is not a floater, whoever they are, it need not be an emergency.
-Very few people are sinkers.
 Most people float.
+If someone is not a floater, whoever they are, it need not be an emergency.
+In fact, very few people are sinkers.
 And sinking is not dangerous.
 Panic is dangerous.
 But it’s unnecessary.
 Many or most of the Olympic swimmers have bodies that are so dense that they don’t float!
 But obviously, they are good, safe swimmers.

 There’s a rich heritage of African and African American swimming.
 A history of West Africans’ water proficiency is beautifully told in Ken Dawson’s Undercurrents of Power: Aquatic Culture in the African Diaspora.